 In the Music program at SVSU, students will encounter a modern music curriculum with a focus in performance along with the advantages of a liberal arts education.
 Students will have opportunities to work with K-12 students as well as collaborate with theatre on-stage productions.
 Additionally, classes help students gain analytical and listening skills needed for success in real-world music careers.

-Music makes people feel alive in unique, expressive ways.
-If music is something a potential student wishes to explore, then a degree from the Music program at SVSU will help them accomplish their musical goals and ambitions.
-Students will receive personal attention from full-time faculty who are active directors and performers.
-Students will also enjoy the convenience of smaller class sizes, benefit from leadership opportunities and interact with top-of-the-line technology.
+Saginaw Valley State University's Music and Music Education programs are designed to help students inspired to explore careers in music to accomplish their goals and ambitions.
+Our students receive personal attention from full-time faculty who are active directors and performers in the industry.
+Students will also enjoy the convenience of small class sizes, benefit from numerous leadership, workshop and performance opportunities and interact with top-of-the-line technology as part of the department's emphasis on real-world skills.
 SVSU music students have access to a 20-seat iMac lab fully equipped with a smartboard, iPad integration and professional music software.
-Scholarship opportunities, powerful technology and the sheer variety of genres and ensembles available at SVSU make this program stand out.
+Scholarship opportunities, powerful technology, opportunities for students to develop their intellectual, personal and musical abilities through varied classes and non-curricular activities and the sheer variety of genres and ensembles available at SVSU make these programs stand out.

 SVSU awards approximately $75,000 in music scholarships annually, not including academic awards outside of the department.

-SVSU is home to a world-class, 274-seat recital hall that is recognized as one of the most acoustically favorable music spaces in the region.
+SVSU is home to a world-class recital hall that is recognized as one of the most acoustically favorable music spaces in the region.

 The Concert Choir often collaborates with the Saginaw Choral Society and the Saginaw Bay Symphony Orchestra.